 - Language inventory – Topics, themes, words and phrases to use/avoid – resonance tested

-Situation-ready Sales Information
+Situation-specific Sales Information

-Situation-ready content supports sales people and performs best.
+Situation-specific content supports sales people and performs best.
 It’s created on purpose by design.

 In our client work we have discovered that the best way to decide what sales content to invest in and create (content strategy) is to work through the sequence of identifying Knowledge and Communication Support requirements first.